astridx/meinblog/content/posts/cassiopeia/23cassiopeia-navbar-accessible.en.md

-How to implement keyboard navigation in the navbar so that, for example, the left and right arrow keys open the previous and next dropdown menus, respectively, and clicking on a letter activates the corresponding menu item.
+How to implement keyboard navigation in the navbar so that, for example, the left and right arrow keys open the previous and next dropdown menus, respectively, and clicking on a letter activates the corresponding menu item. <!-- \index{Accessibility} --><!-- \index{a11y} -->

 The good news, it is not necessary to implement this yourself.
 There is already a JavaScript library [^github.com/NickDJM/accessible-menu] that implements this.
 Because Cassiopeia is a Bootstrap 5 template, I choose to use the variant created specifically for Bootstrap 5[^github.com/NickDJM/accessible-menu-bootstrap-5].